nderkach/nderkach.github.io.old/source/_posts/2013-10-21-how-to-setup-a-typical-python-development-environment-on-opensuse.md

 layout: post
 title: "How to setup a typical Python development environment on openSUSE"
 categories: [opensuse, python, heroku, zsh, virtualenv, pip]
+description: "How to setup a typical Python development environment on openSUSE"
 comments: true
 ---